myTerminal/myterminal-cli/README.md

 ## What is it?

-*myterminal* is designed to be a command-line application that would help you perform repetitive tasks that you do all day long with the press of a single programmable key.
-It tends to be an interactive command-line interface that you would (hopefully) keep running in a terminal window on your workstation to perform a set of programmed tasks and present them to the user in a nested manner.
+*myterminal* is a command-line application created to help you perform repetitive tasks that you might be performing all day long with the press of a single programmable key.
+It tends to be an interactive command-line interface that you can keep running in a terminal window on your workstation to perform a set of programmed tasks and present via a menu-driven interface.

 ## Features

 * Configure long commands to be invoked with a single key-stroke
-* Nest similar or related commands in a menu
+* Nest similar or related commands in a menu-based hierarchy
 * Specify parameters for commands
 * Configure working directories for commands or a group of commands
 * Re-perform the last action with a *(\\)*
 * Re-run the last command with a *(.)*
-* Run a custom command, which can later become the 'last' command
+* Run a custom command, which can later also become the 'last' command

 ## Installation